renana/osd-github-101/OSD-Smart/open-source-day.md

 - Add here tips and best practices for Open Source Day
 - Create new .md file for a new subject you would like to contribute
 - Copy this section to that new file
+- Make sure you participate in the day :)